-Q1: Error code 503 is returned when functions are triggered in API Gateway but the function log shows that the function has been executed.
+Error code 503 is returned when function execution is triggered by API Gateway but the function log shows that the function has been executed.
 How do I resolve this issue?

-A1: API Gateway requires Function Compute to return responses in a specific format.
-If the returned result is not in the expected format, API Gateway considers the back-end service to be unavailable.
-For more information about the format requirements of API Gateway and Function Compute, see Format requirements of API Gateway and Function Compute.
+API Gateway requires Function Compute to return responses in a specific format.
+If the returned result is not in the expected format, API Gateway considers the backend service to be unavailable.
+For more information about the format requirements, see Event format and Format of responses from Function Compute.

-A2: As shown in the figure, you can set the content type of a response when you set the API operation.
+As shown in the figure, you can set the content type of a response when you set the API operation.
 For more information, see Create API operations.

-Q3: Error code 503 is returned when I call a function that has been previously called, but has not been called for some time.
+Error code 503 is returned when I invoke a function that has been previously invoked, but has not been invoked for a period of time.
 How do I resolve this issue?

-A3: If a function is not called for a period of time, a new execution environment must be prepared when the function is called again, causing a cold start delay.
-This may cause the call not to be able to complete within the timeout period, and API Gateway considers the back-end service unavailable.
-To resolve this problem, extend the timeout period of API Gateway to a larger value.
+If a function has not been invoked for a period of time, a new execution environment must be prepared when the function is invoked again, causing a cold start delay.
+This may make the invoking not be completed within the timeout period, leading API Gateway to consider the backend service to be unavailable.
+To resolve this issue, set the timeout period of API Gateway to a larger value.

-Q4: Why are the bodies of the requests passed from API Gateway to the function encoded in Base64?
+Why are the bodies of the requests passed from API Gateway to Function Compute encoded in Base64?